 Many people opt for storing their patio furniture during the cold stretch.
 However, space becomes an issue depending on the amount of furniture you have.
 If you find yourself limited in the spare space department, why not consider building a shed or taking advantage of a storage unit?
 A little bit of extra space can go a long way.

-Last but not least….clean your garage!
-Not only will a clean garage make you feel much more organized, it will also create more space for your vehicles during extreme weather.
+Not only will a clean garage make you feel much more organized, but it will also create more space for your vehicles during extreme weather.

 Whatever your house needs, don’t do it alone and miss out on the end-of-summer fun.
-Make a GetAssist request for any and all home maintenance projects.
+Make a Request on GetAssist, at the top of this page or on our Business Directory for any and all home maintenance projects.
 The help you need will fall in your lap!